GSA/notifications-api/terraform/README.md

     terraform plan
     ```

     This will show you any pending changes that Terraform is ready to make.

-Now is the time to write any HCL code you are planning to write, re-running `terraform plan` to confirm that the code works as you develop.
+    :pencil: Now is the time to write any HCL code you are planning to write, re-running `terraform plan` to confirm that the code works as you develop.
+Keep in mind that any changes to the codebase that you commit will be run by the CI/CD pipeline.

 1. **Only if it is safe to do so**, apply your changes.

-    > [!CAUTION]
+    > [!WARNING]
     > Applying changes in the wrong directory can mess up a deployed environment that people are relying on

     Double-check what directory you are in, like with the `pwd` command.
 You should probably only apply while in the `sandbox` directory / environment.